Botschafte Lucki Maurer

 Why did you become a chef?

-What is the best thing about your job?
+What is the best thing about your profession?

-and variety
+Creativity and variety

-What has been the biggest challenge so far?
+What has been your biggest challenge so far?

 What does respect for food mean to you?

-How important is sustainability in upscale cuisine?
+How important is sustainability in fine dining?

 Which Nesmuk knife is your favorite and why?